-(34) The most reliable information and supporting documentation that the Board could rely on regarding the capitalization rate was submitted by the Complainant.
-The Board finds that the appropriate capitalization rate should be 7.75 per cent.
+- (34) The most reliable information and supporting documentation that the Board could rely on regarding the capitalization rate was submitted by the Complainant.
+The Board finds that the appropriate capitalization rate should be 7.75 per cent. - (35) The only evidence presented regarding space in the CRU 1-1,000 s.f category was the two equity comparables that reflect assessed rents at \$25.00 per s.f., which is the Complainant's request. - (36) The Complainant's requested rents in the other space categories is amply supported by the data submitted.

-(35) The Complainant's rental evidence for retail office is not sufficient to convince the Board that a change in rent from \$15.00 to \$14.00 per s.f. for office space is warranted.